 Singing With Don McLean

 But perhaps the story that I enjoyed the most was the time she had performed live on CBC Network in Canada.
-She was waiting in the Green Room after and a musician, who she didn’t recognize, came up to her and said ‘You sang well.
+She was waiting in the Green Room after and a musician, who she didn’t recognise, came up to her and said ‘You sang well.
 I’d like you to do backup vocals for me.”

 “But we haven’t rehearsed.”